austinluong/fit-extract/README.md

 fitExtract (Conductivity Data Extraction for EC-LAB)
 ================================================
-Extracts RInterface and RElectrolyte data from all '.fit' files in a specified folder and writes the extracted data into a 'Data.xlsx' in the same folder. '.fit' files are created by clicking save in the EC-LAB software after fitting (minimizing) a curve with Zfit.
+Extracts parameter (R2, R3, Q1, etc.) data from all '.fit' files in a specified folder and writes the extracted data into a 'Data.xlsx' in the same folder. '.fit' files are created by clicking save in the EC-LAB software after fitting (minimizing) a curve with Zfit.
 If data from multiple channels is in the same folder, then the data will be separated into different sheets in the same "Data.xlsv" file.

-Requires python3 and pandas.
+Requires python3.X and pandas.

 To install pandas, run from the command line: